Chichester Canal

 The Basics

-Dogs: Should be kept on leads and out of the water to protect the wildife
+Dogs: Should be kept on leads and out of the water to protect the wildlife.

-Refreshments: Canal Cafe at the Heritage Centre, Chichester Canal Basin or The Boathouse at The Marina.
+Refreshments: Canal Cafe at the Heritage Centre, Chichester Canal Basin or The Boathouse at The Marina in Birdham.

 *If you want to walk the whole length of the canal, but do not want to return by foot, there is a regular bus service that connects both Hunston and Chichester Marina with the bus station in Chichester.
 Look out for the 51 on Selsey Road at Hunston or the 52 or 53 on Birdham Road by the Marina.
 All of these buses run about every 15 minutes.

-2. Walk up the middle of the wide grassy area that opens up between the canal and the access road, and at the end of this you will arrive at the A286.
+Walk up the middle of the wide grassy area that opens up between the canal and the access road, and at the end of this you will arrive at the A286.
 Cross with care and take the footpath directly opposite.
-You will now have the canal on your right.
+You will now have the canal on your left.

-3. Walk along the towpath to Donnington, where you will need to cross a road again at Crosbie Bridge.
-Continue along the towpath to Poyntz Bridge in Hunston.
-The canal will take a sharp turn to the left and this is where we turned around and walked back to the marina.
+Walk along the towpath to Donnington, where you will need to cross a road again at Crosbie Bridge.
+Continue along the towpath to Hunston Bridge.
+The canal will take a sharp turn to the left and you will need to briefly leave the canal before crossing the bridge and walking with the water to your right.

 Did you know?